-Randomized controlled trials and controlled clinical trials of interventions involving the mother or baby during and after pregnancy and childbirth (including lactation) with the following exceptions:
+Randomised controlled trials and controlled clinical trials of interventions involving the mother or baby during and after pregnancy and childbirth (including lactation) with the following exceptions.

-(1) The Cochrane Menstrual Disorders and Subfertility Group are responsible for ectopic pregnancy.
+(1) The Cochrane Gynaecology and Fertility Group are responsible for ectopic pregnancy.

 (2) The Cochrane Fertility Regulation Group are responsible for termination of pregnancy.

-(3) The Cochrane Depression, Anxiety and Neurosis Group are responsible for the following sub-topics in the area of 'Unhappiness after childbirth': drug treatment and psychotherapy.
+(3) The Cochrane Common Mental Disorders Group are responsible for the following sub-topics in the area of 'Unhappiness after childbirth': drug treatment and psychotherapy.

 (4) The Cochrane Drugs and Alcohol Group are responsible for drug misuse in pregnancy.

 (5) The Cochrane Fertility Regulation Group are responsible for the 'Education for contraception use by women after childbirth' review.

 (6) The Cochrane Developmental Psychosocial and Learning Problems Group are responsible for the' Home based maternal support' review.